Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Appendix: Segment Construction and Theoretical Benefits of Critic Chunking

-\paragraph{Takeaways.} Chunking yields two critic-side benefits: (i) \emph{Target–value reuse:} each sampled window reuses a single bootstrap \(V_\phi(s_q)\) across \(\mathbb{E}[\text{reuse}_j]\) updates, reaching a plateau of \(\tfrac{\ell_{\min}+\ell_{\max}-2}{2N}\) for interior states and an even larger value at the terminal state due to truncation \eqref{eq:reuse-last}.
-This may help explain why, in our setting, training remains stable even \emph{without} a target network in local-motion tasks.\\ (ii) \emph{Sparse-reward propagation:} when only the last transition is rewarded, chunking increases—often quadratically in \(\ell_{\max}\) when \(\ell_{\min}=1\)—the share of updates that incorporate the true reward, substantially shortening effective credit-assignment horizons.
-This mechanism helps explain why T-SAC performs well under sparse-reward settings.
+\paragraph{Takeaways.} Chunking yields two critical critic-side benefits: (i) \emph{Denser state coverage:} Instead of updating a single state-action value per sample, each sampled window generates \(\mathbb{E}[L]\) distinct multi-horizon updates starting from \(s_p\).
+This dramatically increases the coverage probability of states across the trajectory, accelerating value propagation.\\ (ii) \emph{Sparse-reward propagation:} When only the last transition is rewarded, chunking increases the proportion of updates that incorporate the true reward by a factor of \(\mathbb{E}[L]\).
+By naturally wrapping the terminal reward into the exact-horizon target, this mechanism explains why T-SAC excels in long-horizon, sparse-reward settings without suffering from extreme off-policy variance.